Braydon Noll

-Braydon Noll (born October 27, 1997) is a Canadian professional football offensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Braydon Noll (born October 27, 1997) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
 He played U Sports football for the Wilfrid Laurier Golden Hawks.
-Noll has also been a member of the Toronto Argonauts.

 University career

 Noll played U Sports football for the Wilfrid Laurier Golden Hawks from 2016 to 2021.
 He played in 23 games in his career, originally at defensive line before switching to the offensive line his sophomore year.